-Standard urine drug tests screen for the presence of marijuana, opiates, cocaine, amphetamines, methamphetamines, and benzodiazepines, among others.
+Standard urine drug tests screen for the presence of MMJ, opiates, cocaine, amphetamines, methamphetamines, and benzodiazepines, among others.
 Drug tests for benzodiazepines are typically performed using urine tests.

 Table Of Contents:

 - Why over-the-counter(OTC) drugs may test positive for benzodiazepines?

 - OTC drugs that will test positive for benzodiazepines

 - What you need to know to avoid a false positive for benzodiazepines